- Florida Crystals® Organic Powdered Raw Cane Sugar 1 cup reserved (16 oz) 1 cup reserved (16 oz) Florida Crystals® Organic Powdered Raw Cane Sugar

 Cut the dough and form into balls.
 You can make the truffles any size your desire.
 The size of a large marble is a perfect bite size (4-6 grams).
 You can use a kitchen scale to measure each truffle to make sure they are precise or simply eyeball.
 Roll the dough into a ball in the palm of your hands and then drop in a bowl of reserved powdered sugar to coat.

-Whole milk powder works best for this recipe but you can substitute non-fat dry milk powder.
+Whole milk powder works best for this recipe but you can substitute with non-fat dry milk powder.